BobbyT432/TempleQuest/README.md

 - The game will close if you die / win

 # ARTWORK
-- Most artwork in this game is reused from Nintendos Zelda: LTTP / various other sources
+- Most artwork in this game is reused from Nintendos Zelda: LTTP / various other sources (This will not be a finished game, just for a school project)
 - Additional artwork was made by Keagen

 # SCREENSHOTS